Chimmuanya/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4. 3-print_numbers.c: print 0 to 9, then newline.
 5. 4-print_most_numbers.c: print 0-9 apart from 2 and 4
 6. 5-more_numbers.c: print from 0-14 without spaces for 10 rows
+7. 6-print_line.c: print a line of n '_'s to stdout